 So the bottom line when asking is oatmeal ok for dogs?
 The answer is yes, as long as you follow the guidelines listed above in this article.

-Some dog foods have oatmeal in their ingredients.
+Some dog foods also have oatmeal in their ingredients.